 How are RC/HC Talent Pipeline members selected?

 Once a year, DCO and OCHA issue a joint call for expressions of interest to the RC/HC Talent Pipeline.
-Candidates can apply directly, but applications from UN staff must be endorsed by their entity.
+UN staff must be endorsed by their entity (UN staff on loan or secondment must seek endorsement from their parent organization); applications of candidates external to the UN system do not require endorsement.

 Applications are reviewed against the eligibility criteria and selected candidates undergo a rigorous assessment focusing on the core elements of the RC Leadership Profile as well as reference checks.
 Those identified by the inter-agency Admission Panel as having the highest potential are included in the RC/HC Talent Pipeline.